Bassoon

 - JOSE SIQUEIRA: Three Etudes

-- A selection by a traditionally marginalized composer of your choice similar those listed above that represents your interest as an artist.
+- A selection by composer of your choice outside the traditional canon that is similar those listed above that represents your interest as an artist.

 - Four of the following orchestral excepts from memory: